webandras/decimus-wp-starter/README.md

 The wp-cli is run by the www-data user, not by root (otherwise, it would be a security risk).

 After testing some wp commands, it turns out that the user creation (wp user create ...) is not working and produces an error.
 TODO: need to find cause.
 Maybe caused by Bedrock.

-*Note: There are other useful shell commands in `bin` folder as well.*
+*Note: There are other useful shell commands in `bin` folder.*

 ## DB